LeonGuertler/UnstableBaselines/docs/index.rst

 Unstable Baselines is a **lightweight reinforcement-learning research library** focused on self-play for text-based games.
 Through its deep integration with TextArena, it supports wide range of single and multi-player games.
-The interface is simple and hackable, making it easy to extend and customize:
+The interface is simple and hackable.
+All learning algorithms run on a single GPU, making it easy to experiment, extend and customize:

 .. code-block:: python